|

 doesn't take and hold a charge as well as modern batteries, so in this

-way it is also very much like the batteries your granddad struggled with.
+way it is also very much like the batteries your grandad struggled with.

 For an Indian that is being used, the only